chef/automate/components/automate-chef-io/content/docs/backup.md

 chef-automate backup create
 ```

-The command will show the backup progress for each service.
-If the backup is successful, you will see a success message and timestamp of the backup:
+The command shows the backup progress for each service.
+A successful backup displays a success message containing the timestamp of the backup:

 ```shell
 Success: Created backup 20180518010336